VU-IVM/python-package-template/README.md

 We're almost there!
 To publish it online:

-Create a 'text' file called `.readthedocs.yaml`, and paste the following text:
+Create a 'text' file called `.readthedocs.yaml` into the main (highest level) directory, and paste the following text:
 ```
 version: 2